kkazimierska/python-data-structures/README.md

 [Usage](https://monkfox.com/course/algorithms-and-data-structures/)

-Is a part of data structures and alogorythms and is udeful because it helps in
+Is a part of data structures and alogorythms and is useful because it helps in
 -   **Innovating scalable solutions** to every type of new and future problem
 - **Optimizing your code**: most of  time goes into developing optimized algorithms for achieving the desired result, as opposed to coding.
 - **Solving real-world problems**: Data structures and algorithms help in effectively organizing any messed-up environment.